Copubah/Cloud-Security-with-AWS-IAM/README.md

 - IAM Roles:are similar to users but do not have long-term credentials associated with them
 - IAM Policies:Policies are JSON documents that define permissions and access to resources,policies can be Managed or Inline policies.
 - IAM Groups:Groups simplify user management by allowing you to assign policies to a group of users at once

+## Using AWS EC2 and IAM for Cloud Security
+- To demonstrate cloud security using AWS EC2 and IAM, we’ll go through a scenario where we:
+1. Launch an EC2 instance and assign appropriate permissions.
+2. Use IAM roles to secure access for the EC2 instance.
+3. Control access to the instance via security groups and SSH keys.
+4. Secure access to AWS resources (like S3) for the EC2 instance using IAM roles instead of static credentials.